DUNE-DAQ/coredal/docs/README.md

-# dunedaqdal
+# coredal
-This package contains a putative 'core' schema for dunedaq OKS configuartion.
+This package contains a putative 'core' schema for dunedaq OKS configuration.

   ![schema](schema.png)